Listen to this article:

 Your RRSP deduction limit can be found on your most recent Notice of Assessment from the Canada Revenue Agency (CRA).
 You can also find it on your online myCRA account.

-Time is on your side when it comes to contributing to an RRSP – contributing early and on a regularly can help you build your savings easily and automatically.
+Time is on your side when it comes to contributing to an RRSP – contributing early and regularly can help you build your savings easily and automatically.
 Regular contributions (weekly, biweekly or monthly), boosted by the power of compound growth can accumulate significantly over time.
 Speak with a Scotiabank advisor about setting up a Pre-Authorized Contribution (PAC) plan that works best with your financial situation to help achieve your savings goals.

 Keep in mind that an RRSP is a long-term investment.
 Depending on your age, there may be decades before you reach retirement.
 While market swings can be stressful, it’s important to stay invested and maintain a regular contribution schedule – even when markets get choppy.
 Having a longer-term perspective and taking a diversified approach to investing – aligned to your risk tolerance and specific time horizon – is often the best approach.